telicent-oss/smart-caches-core/docs/event-sources/kafka.md

 when the Kafka source is connected to a data processing pipeline and wants to only update offsets when it has finished processing events, rather than merely having read them as with the default auto-commit behaviour.

+Whichever behaviour is used bear in mind if an application does not call `poll()` on a regular basis then it may be automatically removed from the Consumer Group due to inactivity and its partitions reassigned, either to itself or another application in the group at a later point in time.
+When this happens any attempt to commit offsets may fail and event consumption for the affected partitions (once reassinged) resumes from the previously committed offsets.
+Therefore applications **SHOULD** be implemented such that event processing is idempotent to cope with this possibility that some events **MAY** be received more than once.

 ## Parameters

 The primary parameters are the bootstrap servers for connecting to Kafka, the topic to read and the Consumer Group ID.